Romans 1: Apostasy of the Gospel “General Revelation”

 Let’s take that idea into our relationship with the Gospel.
 Has it come to us, or are we still looking for the good news?
 Do we have a general revelation of the Gospel as well?

-This Gospel, we must remind ourselves, judges.
-It not only offers people an escape from judgment.
-If it judges, its something capable of judging spirits, it’s not telling you to mouth “Jesus saves” or “Jesus is the Messiah,” that Jesus died and rose the third day, and he is the Savior fo the World.”
-It’s not telling you just to go around saying, “believe in God, and there is salvation.”
-The Gospel is a command to obey, by faith, word and action, only after you allow yourself to stand before it and realize “this, unlike what came before, is now proof of the otherwise impossible.
-I’m guilty, but now I know, because now, finally, I know and am known by what I’m not, and only through this Truth, I am forgiven.”
+This special revelation of the Gospel, we must remind ourselves, judges now, and this revelation is both a special person and a special truth.
+Its very exacting, every demonstrative of its origins, very telling that its something that the spatio-temporal universe cant produce.
+It not only offers people an escape from judgment, it acts as a judge, something capable of standing beside a spirits and showing their integrity on by simple comparison of what one says and does by what the other says and does.
+It is therefore not suggesting righteousness is by mouthing “Jesus saves” or “Jesus is the Messiah,” that Jesus died and rose the third day, and he is the Savior of the World.”
+It’s not suggesting your righteousness is you just going around saying, “believe in God, and there is salvation.”
+The Gospel, bot Person and Word, is a command to obey, by faith, word and action, only after you allow yourself to stand before it and realize “this, unlike what came before, is now proof of the otherwise impossible.
+I’m guilty, but now I know, because now, finally, I know and am known by what I’m not, and only through this belief in this Truth am I forgiven.”

-The takeaway from this is that what aligns with general revelation aligns with our bias for persons, bodies, objects, and ideas over anything they may mean.
-They are powerful things, appearances, the outside world, what the eye can see, and the brain naturally understands without any special assistance outside of itself and the events and objects like it and which it likes.
+The takeaway from this is that what aligns with general revelation naturally aligns with our bias for persons, bodies, objects, and ideas over anything they may ultimately mean.
+This is the carnal attitude toward all truth claims, that all truth claims are humanly manufactured or reified.
+Things, appearances, of the outside physical world and inside mental world, what the eye can see, and the brain naturally understands without any special assistance outside of itself.
 They are heady.
-They make us feel powerful and important.
+Truths that make us feel powerful and important.
 The carnal world is, after all, what we are born with and what we start with for knowing existence.
-But alone, everything we see in this world is at best only tokens unattested of what they are not, and can only pretend to something greater.
+But alone, everything we see in this world is at best only tokens of ultimate truth, mere assertions, symbols, opinions and claims of what they are not, which alone can only pretend to something greater.

 Why is the Gospel even necessary?
 Jesus never had to come, you say.
 Why can’t God simply judge people on general revelation?
-No. If Jesus never came, there would never have been laid down a proven, confirmed, unassailable means to the apprehension of God that can withstand an attraction to a vision through dim lenses.
-A foggy vision that is nonetheless preferable because it makes us look clear and real by comparison.
-All people who love the truth flock to this revelation, and the old, anti-revelational, and selfish means would never have been repudiated and put away, never again to offer any justified hope of access to any conception or presence of God.
+No. If Jesus never came, there would never have been laid down a proven, confirmed, unassailable means to the apprehension of God that can withstand without breaking an attraction to a vision through our naturally dim lenses.
+An carnal attraction to a foggy vision that is nonetheless preferable because it makes us look clear and real by comparison.
+All people who love the truth flock to this revelation of the Cross of Messiah.
+The old, anti-revelational, and selfish means of truth would never have been repudiated and put away, never again to offer any justified hope of access to any conception or presence of God.

 God’s existence and nature have been revealed and vindicated as true.
 There is no going back in history, and neither is there anything else for a moral man to choose.

 The Gospel is the herald to all those that would be saved.
-Its a test, not to prove anything to God but so that those that throw their opportunities away have no excuse because they had no choice, not having anything proven transcendent and phenomenal.
-The blessing of that is that we have it, we have assurance, not fear, not confusion, struggle, and strife looking for God, looking all holy and pious only if we only engage our own “truth.”
+Its a test, not to prove anything to God but so that those that throw their opportunities away cant say they have an excuse, because they had no choice, that they had nothing proven transcendent and phenomenal.
+The blessing of that is that we have now this transcendent Truth.
+We have assurance, not fear, not confusion, struggle, and strife looking for God, doomed to look all holy and pious only if we engage our own “truth.”

-I am not questioning if natural revelation has value informing us about God, but to what value and to what place is it given by the New Testament writers, and is the same as ours?
-I want to know if their understanding of the creation of God is informative of the same kinds of things for which we use it.
+I am not questioning if natural revelation has value informing us about God, but only asserting the value and place given by the New Testament writers of the special of Christ, and asking if its the same as ours.
+I want to know if their understanding of the creation of God is informative of the same kinds of things for which we assume it in the Church.
+The Church certainly demotes natural revelation below special revelation, but when conceive of special revelation they dissimulate by giving it the “general” category, not the “special” one.

 The Gospel of the General Revelation with Special Revelation?

 Is general revelation used in the New Testament, as it is continually in our apologetics, as a means to find God and commend or condemn Man for his moral duties?
 Or, used for failure to recognize the need for another kind of revelation of God in the gospel?
-The difference between the two is like night and day, for the former is cripple in its ability to tell us anything about what we might be missing in our faith, which might work in us to our missing Christ.
-But the latter must force us to expose to the light every nook and cranny of the content of the gospel for all its nomenclature and species of revelational types which we might relegate for the same reason.
-A relegation for the same reason atheists push away general revelation: to throttle its full power and to arm’s length so it will not be a threat.
+The difference between the two is like night and day, for the former is cripple in its ability to tell us anything about what we might be missing in our faith, which might work in us toward our missing of Christ.
+A relegation of special revelation is what atheists push, to throttle its full power and put it at arm’s length so it will not be a threat.

-I think that natural revelation is one of the most frightening and challenging doctrines we have.
-But only because it informs us of what, exactly, faith really is by contrast, which is almost always what we don’t what it to be.
-About precisely how near we are to God as to how far we are from Him, and that is not a welcome precision.
+I think that natural revelation is one of the most frightening and challenging doctrines we have, however, but only because it informs us of what, exactly, faith is by contrast, which is almost always what we don’t what it to be.
+About precisely how near we are to God as to how far we are from Him, and that may not be a welcome measurement.

 There are only two New Testament passages for possible use in asserting that general or natural revelation acts sufficiently apologetic for God and that its something of vital importance in evangelism.
-For the essential purpose that you need to see God in nature before you can see him in scripture.
-That is Romans 1 and Acts 14.
-It’s not, however.
-Only for a lead-in to an argument for the Gospel.
+The apologetic idea is that you need to see God in nature before you can see him in scripture.
+Is there any validity to this?

 Mar’s Hill